 SAVING YOUNG LIVES

-At present, SYL has supported the development of acute PD programs in eight centers where dialysis was previously unavailable.
-We are currently working to establish treatment in three other sites.
+At present, SYL has supported the development of acute PD programs in various centers , mainly in Africa, where dialysis was previously unavailable.
+We are currently working to establish treatment in other sites and other continents.

 “Saving Young Lives” with acute kidney injury: the challenge of acute dialysis in low-resource settings

 Authors: William E. Smoyer, Fredric O. Finkelstein, Mignon I. McCulloch, Mary Carter, Ariane Brusselmans, John Feehally

 Saving Young Lives: provision of acute dialysis in low-resource settings